International Identity Federation

-The International Identity Federation was formed in Scotland during 2006.
+The International Identity Federation (IDFed) was formed in Scotland during 2006.
 IDFed provides a web-based solution to the problem of identification of injured or distressed travellers.
 Members are issued with a unique number embossed onto an identity tag or bracelet.
 They use a forum to log their movements and this relates back to a secure data base controlled by a 24-hour monitoring service.
 In the event of a member being found helpless, the 18-digit unique number (created using an algorithm) is used to inform next of kin or employers and aid in the treatment and/or repatriation of the member.
-For those undertaking particularly hazardous or dangerous journeys, DNA profiling is also offered through a UK Department of Justice approved specialist DNA laboratory based at the Southern General Hospital in Glasgow.
+For those undertaking particularly hazardous or dangerous journeys, DNA profiling is also offered through a UK Ministry of Justice approved specialist DNA laboratory based at the Southern General Hospital in Glasgow.